Jannael/DevSync/src/docs/model/group/doc.md

 ## Create
 to create a group
+> [!TIP]
-- if you do not add the techLead who is creating the group, it will add it for you
+> if you do not add the techLead who is creating the group, it will add it for you

+> [!IMPORTANT]
-- for each techLead/member you add, it will send an invitation
+> for each techLead/member you add, it will send an invitation

+> [!CAUTION]
-- adds the group to user schema
+> it adds the group to user schema

 ### Functions
 this function uses some other functions